 The US Centers for Medicare and Medicaid Services (CMS) has updated its guidance on sensitive examinations, requiring patients to have full information about their health status, diagnosis, and prognosis, and the option to refuse treatment.
 The updated guidance acknowledges that in the past, sensitive exams were allowed under anesthesia, promoting informed consent.

-Explicit consent is grounded in both legal and ethical principles, including:
+Explicit consent is based on both legal and ethical principles, including:

 FAQs